-- The Haji Ali Dargah is also located near the Makalakshmi Temple.
+The Haji Ali Dargah is also located near the Mahalakshmi Temple.
 Located on an islet off the coast of Worli, it is known to fulfil the wishes of devotees.

 - Trimbakeshwar Shiva Temple: located in Nashik district of Maharashtra, the Trimbakeshwar temple is easily accessible from Mumbai.
 It is one of the most popular temples of the state after Mahalakshmi temple.
-Dedicated to Lord Shiva, it is one of the twelve Jyotirlingas. the holy temples of Lord Shiva.
-Panch Jyotirlinga are located in and around Aurangabad.
+Dedicated to Lord Shiva, it is one of the 12 Jyotirlingas.
+Panch Jyotirlingas is located in and around Aurangabad.